deepayan/deepayan.github.io/covid-19/doubling.md

 ### Countries with already widespread infections

-Next, let's look at similar plots for other countries (excluding USA) where the count is at least 1000.
+Next, let's look at similar plots for other countries where the count is at least 1000.
 Again, the countries / regions are sorted by how long ago the number of cases first exceeded 50, and not by total cases.